Quantum indices and refined enumeration of real plane curves: Introduction.

 Recall that the space of rational curves of degree $d$ in $\rp^2$ is $(3d-1)$-dimensional.
 Thus we expect a finite number of such curves if we impose on them $3d-1$ conditions.
 Let us choose a generic configuration of $3d-1$ points on the three coordinate axes of $\rp^2$ (the $x$-axis, the $y$-axis and the $\infty$-axis) so that each axis contains no more than $d$ points: e.g. there are $d$ generic points on the $x$- and $y$-axis and $3d-1$ generic points on the $\infty$-axis.
-The elementary generalization of the classical Menelaus theorem (see Figure \ref{FigMenelaus}) ensures that there is a unique $3d$th point on the $\infty$-axis such that any irreducible curve of degree $d$ passing through our $3d-1$ points also passes through the $3d$th point.
-The resulting configuration of $3d$ points on the union $\dd\rp^2$ of three coordinate axes varies in a $(3d-1)$-dimensional family of {\em Menelaus configurations}.
+The elementary generalization of the classical Menelaus theorem (see Figure \ref{FigMenelaus}) found already by Carnot \cite{Carnot} (later further generalized as the {\em Weil reciprocity law}) ensures that there is a unique $3d$th point on the $\infty$-axis such that any irreducible curve of degree $d$ passing through our $3d-1$ points also passes through the $3d$th point.
+The resulting configuration of $3d$ points on the union of three coordinate axes varies in a $(3d-1)$-dimensional family of {\em Menelaus configurations}.